Free Website Content - When Something is Free Online

 Compensation

-to continue to provide the item or service free of charge.
+above in order to continue to provide the item or service

 Cut Corners

-sure that you know what it is.
-Next time something is offered
+be sure that you know what it is.
+Next time something

-for free, evaluate the quid pro quo and determine what you
+is offered for free, evaluate the quid pro quo and determine

-are giving in return, because very little is ever really
+what you are giving in return, because very little is

 About the Author: